Page last updated:

 To access these games, go to Virtual Clubs in the FEATURED AREAS section.
 Then click on ACBL Virtual Clubs.
 A list of games will appear.
 Using the search box at the top, type in “Victoria” to select the Victoria game.

-Mentor Game Organizers Heather and Terry will be holding the Unit Mentor Games more often during “lock-up”.
+Mentor Game Organizers Heather and Terry will be holding Mentor Games more often during “lock-up”.
 The games run 3 Sundays a month (and Mike Ainsley’s monthly VBC Mentor Game runs as previously scheduled once a month).
-Unit Mentor Games start at 12:15 while VBC games start at 18:45.
+Victoria Mentor Games start at 12:15 while VBC games start at 18:45.

 Virtual 2020 Mentor Games (on BBO)